controlink-dev/laravel-arpoone/README.md

 ```
 ## Key Configuration Options:
  - url: Base URL for the Arpoone API.
- - api_key: API key for authenticating with Arpoone.
+ - api_key: API key for authenticating requests.
- - organization_id: Your Arpoone organization ID.
+ - organization_id: ID of the organization sending the SMS.
- - sender: Default sender for SMS messages.
+ - sender: Default sender name or number for the SMS messages.
- - verify_ssl: Option to verify SSL certificates (set to false for development).
+ - verify_ssl: Verify SSL certificates when sending requests.
- - multi_tenant: Set to true if your application is multi-tenant.
+ - multi_tenant: Enable multi-tenant support.
+ - table_name: Name of the database table to store configuration settings.
+ - tenant_model: Tenant model to use for multi-tenant applications.
+ - use_tenant_column: Create a tenant column in the configuration table.
+ - tenant_column_name: Name of the column to store the tenant identifier.
- - log_sms: Set to true to log sent SMS messages in the database.
+ - log_sms: Enable logging of SMS messages.
+ - sms_log_table: Name of the table to store SMS logs.
+ - sms_log_tenant_column_name: Name of the column to store the tenant identifier for SMS logs.
- - webhooks: Set to true if you want to handle SMS status via webhooks.
+ - webhooks: Enable webhooks to track SMS status.

 ## Usage
 ### Sending SMS Notifications